zryska/Edge-Data-Store-Docs/V1/CommandLine/CommandLine.md

 ### Configuring Components

-The EDS Modbus adapter and OPC UA adapter each have 3 configurable facets: Data Source, Data Selection, and Logging.
+The EDS Modbus Adapter and EDS OPC UA Adapter each have 3 configurable facets: Data Source, Data Selection, and Logging.
 These can be configured with edgecmd by specifying a component ID and facet name.
-An example of configuring the data source facet of a Modbus adapter:
+An example of configuring the data source facet of an EDS Modbus Adapter:

 ```bash
 edgecmd Configuration Modbus1 DataSource IpAddress=117.23.45.110 port=502 ConnectTimeout=15000 StreamIdPrefix="DataSource1"